 - Very few insurance companies even offer the kind of policy that maximizes the power of the Bank On Yourself concept

-- Insurance agents and financial advisors who help their clients implement this strategy take a 50-70% cut in commissions to do so
+- Insurance agents and financial representatives who help their clients implement this strategy take a 50-70% cut in commissions to do so

 - Probably because of reasons #1 and #2, this kind of policy is not even covered in most (and maybe all) of the training programs insurance agents take to get their licenses.
 It’s also not covered in the training they take to receive advanced designations, like CLU, ChFC, etc.

-In fact, advisors who pride themselves on their 30+ years of experience and the “alphabet soup” behind their names often admit they’ve never heard of these kinds of policies!
+In fact, financial representatives who pride themselves on their 30+ years of experience and the “alphabet soup” behind their names often admit they’ve never heard of these kinds of policies!

-That’s a big part of the reason why the Bank On Yourself Authorized Advisor Training Program was created.
+That’s a big part of the reason why the Bank On Yourself Professional Training Program was created.

 But if you’re reading this, and you still have a few questions holding you back, you can find the answers here: